Super Mario Party Jamboree: Gameplay

 The game supports both local and online multiplayer, with most modes being able to support the former or the latter in some capacity.
 Players can set up private online lobbies protected by a passcode in order to play with friends.
 The game also contains an online leaderboard where minigame high scores are logged.

 Development

 Super Mario Party Jamboree was first announced on June 18, 2024, during a Nintendo Direct; it was the first game to be released by Nintendo Cube after their rebranding from NDcube.
 Described to be "the biggest Mario Party to date", the presentation announced 112 minigames, seven boards (including Mario's Rainbow Castle and Western Land, which previously appeared in Mario Party and Mario Party 2, respectively), and 37 items.
 Also announced during the presentation was the online 20-player "Koopathlon" mode.
 An overview trailer, released on September 24, 2024, showed off all the motion-based modes (Paratroopa Flight School, Toad's Item Factory, and Rhythm Kitchen) and the online eight-player "Bowser Kaboom Squad" mode.
+The game was released for the Nintendo Switch on October 17, 2024.

 This is the first time that Kevin Afghani voices Waluigi, as Charles Martinet had stepped down from voicing the character, along with Mario, Luigi and Wario.